 Think Positive

-First thing, become familiar with your school’s policies and procedures on recommendations.
-Do they provide letter head, postage if necessary?
-In recent years, the Common App system has been dominate.
-Many guidance offices will provide some level of assistance navigating the Common App.
-Beyond the nitty gritty, ask yourself one critical question.
-Can you give this student a positive recommendations?
-If the answer is no, you should say so promptly.
-Of course this could lead to some difficult conversations, but it’s important to thank the student for asking and to be both kind and honest in explaining your reasons.
-You will have some students you agree to write a letter for enthusiastically, some you will turn down, and the rest?
+On the other hand, you will have some students you agree to write a letter for enthusiastically; some you will turn down, but there will be students who are in the murky middle.
 It’s those in the middle ground that will present the challenge.
 When writing, share the positive things you have to say, but adjust your language accordingly.
-“I write to wholeheartedly recommend…” versus, “I write to recommend…” for example.
+“I write to wholeheartedly recommend…” versus, “I write to recommend…”.
 Colleges know the difference.
-For these middle students be honest while keeping the tone positive.
-It is OK to to acknowledge a student’s challenges as long as your overall tone is positive.
-I had an excellent student who was very very quiet and I acknowledged this aspect of her person while also highlighting her deep intellect and strong art skills.
+For these middle students, be honest, but look for the positive things you can say.
+It is OK to acknowledge a student’s challenges as long as your overall tone is positive.
+I had an excellent student who was very, very quiet, and I acknowledged this aspect of her person while also highlighting her deep intellect and strong art skills.
 For the students in the first group, you can be unrestrained in your praise.

 The Format